FSOP on stdin

 created by Luma

-which was the least solve pwn (among the solveable ones ofc) having only 2 solves.
+, which was the least solved pwn (among the solveable ones, ofc), having only two solves.

 Analysis

-The flag is loaded somewhere in data, the target is to read from that address
+The flag is loaded somewhere in data, and the target is to read from that address

 void *sub_401296()